irlnathan/s-assoc-docs/associations2.md

     type: 'string'  }}
 ```

 The model is contained in a file named `User.js` and resides in `\sailsPeople\api\models\`.
-When sails starts using `sails lift`, sails uses the model as a template to describe users, but I'm getting ahead of myself.
+When sails starts using `sails lift`, sails uses the model as a template to describe Users, but I'm getting ahead of myself.

 > **Note:** I can generate an initial model from the command-line using `sails generate api user`.
 This will create a file in the `sailsPeople/api/models` folder under `User.js`.

-I'm also going to do something similiar with my second `model` called **lead**.
-A lead within my app, is a person or entity that I'm intersted in selling a particular product or service.
+I'm also going to do something similar with my second `model` called **Lead**.
+A Lead within my app, is a person or entity that I'm interested in selling a particular product or service.
 From the command line I'll enter:

  `sails generate api lead`